joBr99/nspanel-lovelace-ui/docs/prepare_nspanel.md

-Note: For the US Version Users - keepin mind that you need to add the model config option to your apps.yaml later, more details on config overview page
+Note: For the US Version Users - keep in mind that you need to add the model config option to your apps.yaml later, more details on config overview page

 <details>